sh-dv/hat.sh/README.md

 ---

-[hat.sh](https://hat.sh) is a  javascript app that provides secure file encryption using the [AES-256-GCM](https://www.w3.org/TR/WebCryptoAPI/#aes-gcm) algorithm from [WebCryptoAPI](https://www.w3.org/TR/WebCryptoAPI/#aes-gcm) provided by your browser. it was coded following the WebCrypto [Documentations](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) .
+[hat.sh](https://hat.sh) is a javascript app that provides secure file encryption using the [AES-256-GCM](https://www.w3.org/TR/WebCryptoAPI/#aes-gcm) algorithm from [WebCryptoAPI](https://www.w3.org/TR/WebCryptoAPI/#aes-gcm) provided by your browser.
+It was coded following the WebCrypto [Documentations](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto).

 It's **fast**, **secure** and **Serverless**, the app never uploads the files to the server.

-in a small amount of code the app can encrypt any **type** of files at any **size** within seconds.
+In a small amount of code the app can encrypt any **type** of files at any **size** within seconds.

 To use the app all you have to do is **Browse** a file,  **Type** a Decryption Key or **Generate** one through our secure key generator. and your encrypted file is ready to download.

 ## How to use
-just simply browse a file, type a decryption key or use our secure key generator, and encrypt or decrypt.
+Just simply browse a file, type a decryption key or use our secure key generator, and encrypt or decrypt.

 ![enter image description here](https://i.imgur.com/btZRe3c.gif)

 ## Offline Use

-the app is cross-platform and is available to download on [**macOS**](https://github.com/sh-dv/hat.sh/releases/download/release-builds/hat.sh-mac.zip) , [**Windows**](https://github.com/sh-dv/hat.sh/releases/download/release-builds/hat.sh-win.zip) and [**linux**](https://github.com/sh-dv/hat.sh/releases/download/release-builds/hat.sh-linux.zip)
+The app is cross-platform and is available to download on [**macOS**](https://github.com/sh-dv/hat.sh/releases/download/release-builds/hat.sh-mac.zip), [**Windows**](https://github.com/sh-dv/hat.sh/releases/download/release-builds/hat.sh-win.zip) and [**linux**](https://github.com/sh-dv/hat.sh/releases/download/release-builds/hat.sh-linux.zip)

 ## Requirements
 [NodeJS and NPM](https://www.npmjs.com/get-npm)

-[Browserify](http://browserify.org/#install) which lets you require('modules') in the browser by bundling up all of your dependencies. or you can serve the app in NodeJS `$ node app.js`
+[Browserify](http://browserify.org/#install) which lets you `require('modules')` in the browser by bundling up all of your dependencies.
+Or you can serve the app in NodeJS `$ node app.js`

 ## Installation

-Download or clone the repository
+Download or clone the repository.

     $ git clone https://github.com/sh-dv/hat.sh.git hat.sh

-go to the app directory
+Go to the app directory.

     cd [app directory]

-open terminal and install the node modules that are in the package.json file
+Open terminal and install the node modules that are in the package.json file.

     sudo npm install

-after the packages are installed bundle main app.js and modules together in one file using Browserify
+After the packages are installed bundle main app.js and modules together in one file using Browserify.

     browserify src/js/app.js -o bundle.js

-then start the app by running index.html
+Then start the app by running index.html

 ## Browser Compatibility
 We officially support the last two versions of every major browser.
 Specifically, we test on the following
--   **Chrome**  on Windows, macOS, and Linux , IOS, Android
+-   **Chrome**  on Windows, macOS, and Linux, IOS, Android
 -   **Firefox**  on Windows, macOS, and Linux
 -   **Safari**  on iOS and macOS
 -   **Edge**  on Windows
 -   **IE 11**  on Windows

-for more info see [WebCryptoAPI](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) home page
+For more info see [WebCryptoAPI](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) home page
 ![enter image description here](https://i.imgur.com/hJveblf.png)

 ## Crypto Examples

 #### AES-GCM - generateKey

 ```javascript
   window.crypto.subtle.generateKey(
     {